ivonneflores45/portfolio-proj/README.md

 # portfolio-proj
-simple HTML site, just for practicing!
+simple HTML site with no CSS, just for practicing/hosting a site through github!